dszp/MSP-Scripts/Remove N-Central Agent/README.md

 While it can be run manually, it is recommended that the script be run via a different RMM tool, and supports but does not require NinjaRMM Script Variables with the parameter names (as checkboxes) for configuration.

 ## KNOWN ISSUES
-*Known issues with version 0.0.1:* The services, while they are deleted, are not always fully removed from the system when cleaned if the uninstallations fail.
+*Known issues with version 0.0.1 and 0.0.2:* The services, while they are deleted, are not always fully removed from the system when cleaned if the uninstallations fail.
 This is a bug that has not been diagnosed/fixed yet, but the services should still be left in the Stopped and Disabled state.

+**This issue has been resolved in 0.0.3** and re-running with `-Clean` should properly delete services.

 ## PARAMETER Clean
 Clean up agent remnants in addition to attempting uninstallation.